Panda Express Black Pepper Chicken Copycat

 This post contains affiliate links.
 Please read our disclosure policy.

-Panda Express Black Pepper Chicken Copycat Recipe – a delicious Chinese inspired dish based off Panda Express’ popular black pepper chicken!
+Panda Express Black Pepper Chicken Copycat Recipe is a delicious Chinese inspired dish based off Panda Express’ popular black pepper chicken!
+My daughter’s absolute favorite fast food on earth, hands down, is Panda Express which makes this recipe a staple in my house!

 Tastes just like it is from Panda Express but a million times better with tons of garlic and black pepper chicken flavor for dinner the whole family will love – faster than it takes to pick up takeout!